pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_message-actions.md

 # Message Actions API for Objective-C SDK

-Use Message Actions to add/remove metadata (for example, receipts and reactions) on published messages.
-Clients can subscribe to receive message action events and fetch past actions from Message Persistence.
+Use Message Actions to add or remove metadata on published messages (reactions, receipts).
+Subscribe to channels to receive message action events.
+You can also fetch past actions from Message Persistence.

-Reactions
-- "Message Reactions" is a specific use of Message Actions for emoji/social reactions.
-Same API, different terminology.
+Reactions: Using Message Actions specifically for emoji/social reactions.

 ## Add message action

 Requires Message Persistence (enable in Admin Portal).

 Add an action to a published message.
-The response includes the added action.
+Response includes the added action.

 ### Method(s)